 We deliver broadband internet, video and fixed-line telephony services over our cable access network, which covers parts of many metropolitan areas in the UK.
 The deep-fibre design of our access network enables us to transmit data by means of fibre optic cable from equipment in technical properties known as "headends" and "hubsites" to widely deployed distribution cabinets.
 The data is then transmitted to distribution points via coaxial cable for digital broadband signals and digital television and via twisted copper cables for fixed-line telephony.
 The final connection into each home from the fibre access network comprises two components combined into a single drop cable (twisted copper and coaxial cable).
-For broadband internet and video services we only use high capacity coaxial cable, which has considerable spectrum and associated bandwidth capabilities and which concurrently supports a full portfolio of linear and digital cable-on-demand services as well as high-speed broadband internet services for both consumers and 1.0 Gbps for Business customers on our hybrid-fibre-coaxial network.
+For broadband internet and video services we only use high capacity coaxial cable, which has considerable spectrum and associated bandwidth capabilities and which concurrently supports a full portfolio of linear and digital cable-on-demand services as well as high-speed broadband internet services for both consumers and business customers.
+Using DOCSIS 3.1, we currently offer download speeds of up to 1.1 Gbps for consumers and 1.0 Gbps for Business customers on our hybrid-fibre-coaxial network.
 We have also conducted trials of higher downstream speeds.
 For fixed-line telephony services, historically we have used the twisted copper pair access network.
 However, more recently we have delivered voice services into the home over the coaxial cable.
 As a result of the extensive use of fibre in our access networks, we are also able to provide high-speed data network services to business customers delivering nationwide connectivity.